Direct Listings vs. IPOs: How Are They Different?

 Cons of a Direct Listing

-With a direct listing, the amount of shares sold is based solely on market demand.
+With a direct listing, the number of shares sold is based solely on market demand.
 Because of this, it’s important for a company to evaluate the market demand for its stock before deciding to go the route of a direct listing.

 Companies best suited to direct listings are those that sell directly to consumers and have both a strong, recognizable brand and a business model that the public can easily understand and evaluate.